caktus/django-project-template/README.rst

     fab -H <fresh-server-ip> configure_ssh

-Now the base server is configured, you should add the IP to the appropriate environment function and provision it for its role.
+Now that the base server is configured, you should add the IP to the appropriate environment function and provision it for its role.
 You can provision a new server with the ``setup_server`` fab command.
 It takes a list of roles for this server ('app', 'db', 'lb') or you can say 'all'::